Some of our information has moved to NT.GOV.AU

 Research to identify and characterise previously unreported pathogens.

 This team utilises modern biotechnology and applies it to develop molecular diagnostic tools to assist in the rapid detection of plant pests of important economic crops.
+The team provides technical expertise in the molecular discipline for the Plant Industries Development Division.

-Improved management options for Cucumber Green Mottle Mosaic Virus (CGMMV)
+Improved Management Options for Cucumber Green Mottle Mosaic Virus (CGMMV)

 Key research areas to determine the importance of weed, non-host plants and honey bees in CGMMV disease epidemiology; evaluate the potential for in-field diagnostics to assist in rapid detection of the virus on farms.
 This research will develop multilingual communication materials to assist cucurbit growers with management options, including on-farm biosecurity protocols.

-Investigating the molecular mechanisms behind flowering in Magnifera indica (mango)
+Investigating the molecular mechanisms behind flowering in Magnifera indica (Mango)

 This team supports a PhD research project to investigate the molecular mechanisms behind flowering in mangoes, what genes are triggered and what proteins are expressed at the optimal time and whether these conditions can be manipulated.

-Central Australian Horticultural Development Project
+Central Australian Horticultural project

 Investigate the potential for new and existing horticulture industries in Central Australia.

-Improved pastures research
+Improved Pastures research

 Sustainable farming systems